 • Peas

-I absolutely loved this challenge, it was incredibly fun to do and I feel that we didn't scrimp out on our serving sizes or amounts of chicken.
-This post shows you just how much you can make chicken stretch.
+I absolutely loved this challenge, it was incredibly fun to do and I feel that we didn't scrimp out on our serving sizes or amounts of chicken, whilst also doing as much as possible to save money grocery shopping.
+This post really shows you just how much you can make chicken stretch.

 If you liked this, you might like these 7 things to do with broccoli.